jupytercon/jupytercon2025-developingextensions/04-materials/01-exploring-extensions.md

 ## What is JupyterLab?

 It's not just an interface for working with Notebooks.
-The Jupyter Notebook interface has been around since _blank_, and in the mid-2010s, JupyterLab was introduced to provide a more comprehensive environment, like an operating system, for interactive computation.
+The Notebook interface has been around since 2011, and in 2018, JupyterLab was introduced to provide a more comprehensive environment, like an operating system, for interactive computation.